-A captivating piece of artwork appears as a single entity.
+A captivating piece of artwork or graphic design appears as a single entity.
 However, through careful observation we can break it down into several constituents, known as elements of art.

 The elements of art are the building blocks of visual representation and blend together to produce an appealing visual impression.

 For graphic design enthusiasts, it’s crucial to be familiar with the key elements of art – definitions, utility, and more.